 Sorry.
 No Refunds, No Transfers, No Waitlist.
 Please don't ask.
 This race is staffed entirely by volunteers, and your entry fees are spent on aid station supplies, awards, shirts and other miscellaneous race expenses regardless of whether or not you are able to attend.
 We avoid increasing our race entry fees by keeping things simple, and strive to provide the best race experience possible without increasing costs.
 Thank you for your understanding.

-NEW for 2019 - You may change your race distance until May 10 through Ultrasignup only.
-No registration changes will be allowed after May 10.
+You may change your race distance until May 7 through Ultrasignup only.
+No registration changes will be allowed after May 7.
 You must start at the designated start time for the race in which you are entered.
 50-Mile race participants who complete only 1 loop are eligible to receive a marathon finisher's medal for completing a loop but will not be listed as finishers in the Marathon results.

 The Berryman Trail is located in the Mark Twain National Forest about half way between Steelville and Potosi, Missouri.
 The nearest major airport is located in St. Louis, an approximately 2-hour drive.